 Source: House of Representatives Practice 5th Edition, p90.

-A supplementary election must be held if a candidate for a House of Representatives election dies in the period between close of nominations and election day, as the election is deemed to have failed.
+A supplementary election must be held if a candidate for a House of Representatives election dies in the period between the close of nominations and election day.
 A new writ is issued for another election in that division, but the election is held using the electoral roll prepared for the original election.
-This provision is found in s.
-181 of the Act.
+This provision is found in section 181 of the Act.

-Section 181 was introduced in its current format in 1928 following the automatic election of Nationalist Party candidate, Mr G Francis, to the safe Labor seat of Kennedy after the death of the Labor candidate, Mr Charles McDonald, the day before election day in the 1925 general election.
-As only two candidates nominated for the seat (from the Labor and Nationalist parties) the Nationalist member was automatically elected under the law of the day.
+This provision was introduced in its current form in 1928 following the automatic election of Nationalist Party candidate, Grosvenor Francis, in the division of Kennedy.
+Mr Francis was elected after the death of the Labor candidate, Charles McDonald, who died the day before election day in 1925.
+Mr McDonald had represented the division of Kennedy from 1901 to 1925.
+As only two candidates nominated for the seat, the Nationalist member was automatically elected under the law of the day.

-The first supplementary election occurred in the division of Hume in 1972, but as it was held on the same day as the 1972 general election (2 December), it was not classified as a separate election.
-This could not happen now because of the minimum 33-day timetable between the issue of the writ and election day.
+The first supplementary election occurred in the division of Hume in 1972.
+It was held on the same day as the 1972 federal election so was not classified as a separate election.
+This can no longer occur because of the minimum 33 day timetable between the issue of the writ and election day.

 If a candidate for a Senate election dies in the period between close of nominations and election day, and the number of remaining candidates is not greater than the number of candidates to be elected, those candidates are declared elected.
 However, if the remaining candidates are greater in number than the number of candidates to be elected, the election proceeds.
-A vote recorded on a Senate ballot paper for the deceased candidate is counted to the candidate for whom the voter has recorded the next preference, and the numbers indicating subsequent preferences are regarded as altered accordingly.
+A vote recorded on a Senate ballot paper for the deceased candidate is counted to the candidate who received the voter's next preference.

 |Original election dates||Supplementary election dates|